On the Equivalence Principle and Electrodynamics of Moving Bodies: Equivalence of equations of motion

-where $u^{\mu} = \dot{x}^{\mu}$ is the four-velocity, are equivalent to the Lorenz-force equation.
+where $u^{\mu} = \dot{x}^{\mu}$ is the four-velocity, are equivalent to the Lorentz force equation.
 Performing the variation of $S$ w.r.t. $x_{\mu}$ we find

-where we introduced a key dimensionless quantity $\kappa$.
+where we introduced the symbol $gu^2$ and a key dimensionless quantity $\kappa$.
 This result should be compared with the corresponding action for a charged particle and the resulting equations of motion

-Note that, since we are in curved space-time, the lowering or rising of the induces should done by the metric $g_{\mu\nu}$ or $g^{\mu\nu}$, which is why we kept $\eta_{\mu\nu}$ explicitly in (\ref{kappa1}).
-On the other hand we want the resulting equations of motion to be equivalent to Lorentz-force equations written in Minkowski space.
-In practice the expressions like $g^{\mu\nu}A_{\mu}$ will appear rarely while the ones like $\eta^{\mu\nu}A_{\mu}$ quite often.
-Therefore in this paper we will adopt a non-standard convention and use $\eta_{\mu\nu}$/ $\eta^{\mu\nu}$ to lower/rise indices of $A_{\mu}, p_{\mu}, x^{\mu}$ and $F_{\mu\nu}$.
-The indices of $g_{\mu\nu}$ will never be risen or lowered - $g_{\mu\nu}$ will always be written explicitly while $g^{\mu\nu}$ is defined as a reciprocal of $g_{\mu\nu}$.
+Note that, since we are in curved space-time, the lowering or raising of the induces should be done by the metric $g_{\mu\nu}$ or $g^{\mu\nu}$, which is why we kept $\eta_{\mu\nu}$ explicitly in (\ref{kappa1}).
+On the other hand, we want the resulting equations of motion to be equivalent to Lorentz force equations written in Minkowski space.
+In practice, expressions like $g^{\mu\nu}A_{\mu}$ will appear rarely, while ones like $\eta^{\mu\nu}A_{\mu}$ will appear quite often.
+Therefore, in this paper we will adopt a non-standard convention and use $\eta_{\mu\nu}$/ $\eta^{\mu\nu}$ to lower/raise indices of $A_{\mu}, p_{\mu}, x^{\mu}$ and $F_{\mu\nu}$.
+The indices of $g_{\mu\nu}$ will never be raised or lowered; - $g_{\mu\nu}$ will always be written explicitly while $g^{\mu\nu}$ is defined as a reciprocal of $g_{\mu\nu}$.

-In order to have (\ref{kappa1}) equivalent to the Lorentz-force equation we should at least get rid of the gauge dependent term on the r.h.s. of equation (\ref{kappa1}).
-Therefore we set
+In order to have (\ref{kappa1}) equivalent to the Lorentz force equation we should at least get rid of the gauge-dependent term on the RHS of the equation (\ref{kappa1}).
+Therefore, we set

 where $C$ is a constant.
-It is tempting to set $C=1/k$ so that the r.h.s. of (\ref{kappa1}) is exactly the Lorentz force but in fact we should not do that because on the l.h.s. we still have the incorrect factor $\sqrt{gu^2}$ instead of $\sqrt{u^2}$.
-Condition (\ref{condition}) implies that $ \kappa^2 = C^2 u^2/(1-kC^2) $ which in turn gives
+It is tempting to set $C=1/k$ so that the RHS of (\ref{kappa1}) is exactly equal to the Lorentz force, but in fact we should not do so because on the LHS we still have the incorrect factor $\sqrt{gu^2}$ instead of $\sqrt{u^2}$.
+The definition of $gu^2$ and $\kappa$ imply that $gu^2 = u^2 + k \kappa^2$; therefore the condition (\ref{condition}) gives $ \kappa^2 = C^2 u^2/(1-kC^2) $, which substituted to (\ref{condition}) results in